It’s ironic, if you think about it–the way writers reveal truths about humanity, truths spun entirely from lies.

 When you’re feeling overwhelmed, uncertain about your future as a writer, you daydream about doing something else—anything else.

-You begin to idealize every career that doesn’t involve writing.
+You begin to idealize careers that don’t involve writing.
 You daydream about working a nine-to-five job in a cubicle.
 You see yourself standing among smart, funny coworkers, spreading gossip around the water cooler, scheduling power lunches where you’ll compare notes on your 401K growth, your career trajectory, your weekend plans.

 It’s a cop out—a path toward surrender, permission to quit.